pactus-project/pactus.org/website/_i18n/en/user-guides/send-transactions-gui/index.md

 ## Sending a Bond Transaction

-To send a [bond transaction]({{ site.baseurl }}/learn/transaction/bond/), navigate to the "Transaction" menu and select "Bond."
+To send a [bond transaction]({{ site.baseurl }}/learn/transaction/bond/), click on the "Transaction" menu and select "Bond".
-A new window will appear where you can select the account address from which you wish to send the bond transaction, as well as the [validator]({{ site.baseurl }}/learn/blockchain/validator/) address of the recipient and the amount you wish to stake.
+A new window will appear where you can select the account address from which you wish to send the "bond" transaction, as well as the recipient's [validator]({{ site.baseurl }}/learn/blockchain/validator/) address and the amount you wish to stake.

-If the validator address is not already registered on the Pactus blockchain, you will need to provide the validator's public key as the first staking transaction will create the validator on the Pactus blockchain.
-To obtain the public key, you can right-click on the validator's address in your wallet and select "Details."

 ![Bond Transaction Dialog]({{ site.url }}/user-guides/send-transactions-gui/bond-transaction-dialog.png)